An Empirical Study of Complexity, Heterogeneity, and Compliance of GitHub Actions Workflows: Introduction

 CI workflows often involve many jobs, conditional triggers, and integrations with external tools.
 This complexity can increase the maintenance burden on developers~\cite{valenzuela2024hidden}.
 Empirical studies have reported that CI workflow files often require frequent updates during development~\cite{valenzuela2024hidden}.
 To quantify workflow complexity, researchers can measure metrics, such as the number of workflow files or their sizes, which can highlight unusually large or small configurations~\cite{valenzuela2024hidden}.
 The extent to which workflows reuse common patterns or exhibit diverse structures remains unclear.
 Understanding this variability is critical, as it can signal a lack of best practices or the emergence of heterogeneity~\cite{github2024}.

-This study will investigate structural complexity, usage heterogeneity, and documentation adherence in GHA workflows across Java, Python, and C++ projects.
-We will analyze a large dataset of GHA workflows to assess how configuration size, job structure, and common practices vary across and within language ecosystems.
+Our study investigates structural complexity, usage heterogeneity, and adherence to best practices in GHA workflows across Java, Python, and C++ projects.
+Using a large dataset of workflows, we assess how configuration size, job structure, and common practices vary both across and within language ecosystems.

-Our findings will quantify workflow complexity, reveal structural variation, and evaluate their alignment with best practices~\cite{ghaleb2025ci_cd_android,kiss2022explorative}.
-Although earlier research has explored the complexity of CI in Android projects~\cite{ghaleb2025ci_cd_android} and Travis CI configurations~\cite{gallaba2020tse}, our study is the first large-scale analysis to jointly address complexity, heterogeneity and compliance with best practices of GHA across programming languages.
+Our findings quantify workflow complexity, reveal structural variation, and evaluate alignment with best practices~\cite{ghaleb2025ci_cd_android,kiss2022explorative}.
+Although earlier research has examined CI complexity in Android projects~\cite{ghaleb2025ci_cd_android} and Travis CI configurations~\cite{gallaba2020tse}, our study is, to our knowledge, the first large-scale analysis to jointly address the complexity, heterogeneity, and compliance with best practices in GHA across programming languages.
 These insights can inform documentation, tooling, and developer education to improve CI maintainability and adoption.

-The rest of this report is organized as follows.
+The remainder of the paper is organized as follows.
 Section~\ref{sec:Background_and_Related_Work} provides a background context and an overview of the related work.
-Section~\ref{sec:Study_Design} outlines the study design, including data collection methods, sources, processing, analysis procedures, and the formulation of research questions.
-Section~\ref{sec:Execution_Plan} details the planned analyses and how each research question will be addressed.
-Section~\ref{sec:Threats_to_Validity} discusses potential threats to validity and how we plan to mitigate them.
+Section~\ref{sec:Study_Setup} outlines the study setup, including data collection methods, sources, processing, and analysis procedures.
+Section~\ref{sec:Evaluation} details the motivation, approach, and results for each research question.
+Section~\ref{sec:discussion} discusses the implications of our findings for CI service providers, researchers, and developers.
+Section~\ref{sec:Threats_to_Validity} discusses potential threats to validity and their implications for our findings.
 Finally, Section~\ref{sec:Conclusion} summarizes the contributions and implications of the study.